-5.6.4 Request Procedures for Support
+5.6.6 Request Procedures for Support from MERO

 An agency should exhaust all resources owned or directly within their control prior to requesting assistance from elsewhere.
-Once exhausted, supplementary resources will be allocated as per the EMMV10.
+Once exhausted, supplementary resources will be allocated as per the EMMV.

 An agency responding to an emergency, and requiring supplementary resources, can request resources via the MERC at the municipal level.
 Requests for resources should be provided in a format as decided by the MERC and include the name and position of the person requesting the resources and comprehensive details of the task to be undertaken.
 Private providers of resources are considered as possible sources of supply at the municipal level.
-The requesting agency is responsible for making appropriate arrangements for delivery of supplementary resources.
-Supplementary resources include anything the response agency needs to combat an emergency that it does not have at its immediate disposal.
+The MERC will active and request the approved resources through the MERO as per the EMMV.